 - you would not want in the public domain

 - you would not say personally to another individual

-Be careful with the information you share as it could lead to unwanted attention and could even contribute to identity fraud.
-For your own benefit, you should not post details which you might find embarrassing later, e.g. something you would not want family members or a future employer to see.
+Be careful with the information you share as it could lead to unwanted attention, embarrassment and could even contribute to identity fraud.
+For your own benefit, you should not share details you might regret later, e.g. be aware that family members or a future employer could see.

 You should take extra care when you can be identified as a student at the University.
 You should refrain from posting:

 - details of complaints/legal proceedings involving the University